-Audrey Lane Cockett is a spoken word poet, educator, soundscape artist, and artistic director based in Treaty 7 land, Calgary AB.
+Audrey Lane Cockett is a spoken word poet, artistic director, soundscape artist, film producer, and artistic director based in Treaty 7 land, Calgary AB.
 Her work is rooted in wild, both outside and in.
 Through her work in education, film, soundscape, and poetry she is a passionate advocate for mental health awareness, social equality, love, and care for the natural world.

-She directed and produced the video series 'Wild Constructs' (presented by Weaselhead Park Preservation Society), as well as creating shows such as 'Weaselhead Soundscapes', which was featured in the Beakerhead Festival, 'Surface Tension' in Ignite Festival, and 'Outside In' in Swallow A Bicycles series Discomfort Lab.
+She directed and produced the video series 'Wild Constructs' (presented by Weaselhead Park Preservation Society), as well as creating shows such as 'Weaselhead Soundscapes' and a 360 degree, VR immersive installation that was featured in the Beakerhead Festival, 'Surface Tension' in Ignite Festival, and 'Outside In' in Swallow A Bicycles series Discomfort Lab.

 She has delivered workshops with Alberta EcoTrust's 2019 Environmental Gathering, University of Calgary's Education Program, and the National Power Shift Conference in Edmonton, among others.

 She is an alumnus of the Banff Centre’s Spoken Word Program, the Canadian Wilderness Artist Residency, and was co-captain of Calgary’s 2017 Slam Poetry Team that represented and placed 6th nationally.
-Her work has been published in the Journal of Wild Culture, Oratorealis, Tides Zine, Extra Sense Poetry, as well as featured in collaboration with opera in the album ‘Expect the Unexpected’ by Michelle Minke.
+Her work has been published in the Journal of Wild Culture, Oratorealis, and Fight Evil With Poetry Press as well as featured in musical albums such as the poetry/opera fusion in the album ‘Expect the Unexpected’ by Michelle Minke.